gobuffalo/packr/README.md

 Packr is a simple solution for bundling static assets inside of Go binaries.
 Most importantly it does it in a way that is friendly to developers while they are developing.

+## Intro Video

+To get an idea of the what and why of packr, please enjoy this short video: [https://vimeo.com/219863271](https://vimeo.com/219863271).

 ## Installation

 ```text